eellak/fossbot-web-simulator/README.md

 Challenges and Solutions
 --------

 One of the central challenges encountered during the project was the creation of the fossbot model from scratch.
-Although Godot does not inherently restrict vehicles to only four wheels, implementing a three-wheel vehicle proved intricate challenge.
-To ensure precise and realistic fossbot movements, I devised custom methods to adapt the model's center and exhaustively tested various options for optimal results.
+Although Godot does not inherently restrict vehicles to only four wheels, implementing a three-wheeled vehicle proved an intricate challenge.
+To ensure precise and realistic fossbot movements, I devised custom methods to adapt the model's center of gravity and exhaustively tested various options for optimal results.

-Additionally, crafting accurate representations of each robotic component (like ultrasonic sensor, line sensor and light sensor) for the fossbot from scratch posed another significant challenge.
+Additionally, crafting accurate representations of each robotic component (like the ultrasonic sensor, line sensor and light sensor) for the fossbot from scratch posed another significant challenge.
 I meticulously matched these virtual parts to their real-world counterparts, aiming for authenticity and flawless functionality within the simulation.

 Addressing the complexities of the socketio server presented another hurdle.
 To ensure seamless message routing without message conflicts in multiple fossbot scenarios, I conceived a message distributor within the simulation, effectively utilizing socketio's capabilities.